CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Custom_Functions.md

 //you can place the add function inside the print function as well print(add(2,64));

-//defines function add() with a and b as parameters (both set to be integers!) and sets the return type to integer function add(a as int,b as int) as int{
+//defines function add() with a and b as parameters (both set to be Integers!) and sets the return type to Integer function add(a as int,b as int) as int{
 	//returns the sum of a and b
 	return a+b;